Getting Your Visa

 5. Do not accept any off-campus employment without written permission from the Global Office, and if necessary, authorization from the Department of Homeland Security.

 Working without proper authorization is considered by the DHS as the most serious violation of its regulations.
-If you refer to your I94, you will see the statement, “Warning: a nonimmigrant who accepts unauthorized employment is subject to deportation.”
-Students terminated for unauthorized employment are not eligible for F-1 reinstatement.
-It is most important, therefore, that you consult with the Global Office before you accept an offer of employment or begin to work.
+Consult with the Global Office before you accept an offer of employment or begin to work.
 We will advise you whether it is possible for you to work and assist you with the appropriate procedures.
 It is illegal to begin to work while waiting for authorization; you must have the appropriate authorization first.
 Students in F-1 status are allowed to work on-campus for the College for a maximum of 20 hours per week during the academic year (up to 40 hours during vacation periods).

 6. Obtain extensions, as needed, for permission to stay in the U.S. before your I-20 expires.